QuentinRa/blog.quentinra.dev/operating-systems/windows/knowledge/index.md

 <div class="row row-cols-md-2"><div>

 Windows tools can be opened using "execute" (Win  ➕ R) or in a CMD/PowerShell.
-Extensions that you may see are such as ".exe", or ".msc" optional (see `PATHEXT`).
+Extensions that you may see, such as ".exe", or ".msc", are optional (see `PATHEXT`).
 Two well-known tools are:

 **Task Manager** (`taskmgr`) 🕰️